10 Best Herbal Capsules For Burns

 1. Marigold (Calendula officinalis)

-Calendula officinalis herbal capsules are a natural remedy commonly used to support the healing of minor burns and skin irritations.
+Calendula officinalis herbal capsules are commonly used for their soothing and anti-inflammatory properties, making them a popular natural remedy for minor burns and skin irritations.

-Aloe barbadensis, commonly known as aloe vera, is a widely used herbal remedy known for its soothing and healing properties, particularly for burns.
+Aloe barbadensis, commonly known as aloe vera, is widely recognized for its soothing and healing properties, making it a popular ingredient in herbal capsules designed for burn treatment.

 3. St. john's wort (Hypericum perforatum)